danielecapo/sfont/README.md

 ### Navigating the font

-The module `navigator.rkt` defines three macros that can be used to access font data in an easier way.
+The module `sfont/navigator` defines three macros that can be used to access font data in an easier way.

 ```
 (fref f